shubhamoli/express-modular/README.md

 ### Documentation
 ----

 Express-modular is basically a directory structure boilerplate.
-It can be used to quickly setup a modular directory strucutre without any hassle, thus, saving your quality time to focus on development.
+It can be used to quickly setup a modular directory strucutre without any hassle, thus, saving your quality time to focus on development only.

 express-modular relies on the principles of MVC architecture, so directories are named accordingly.